pr0chz/metrostation/README.md

 # Metro Station Prague

-Metro Station Prague is an simple android app for notifying you on which subway station you are (in Prague).
+Metro Station Prague is an simple android app for notifying you on which Prague subway station you are.
 It works completely offline utilizing network cell information.

 [Get it on Google Play](https://play.google.com/store/apps/details?id=cz.prochy.metrostation&hl=cs)

 ## Motivation

-I was spending considerable amount of subway travel time by watching MOOC videos on my phone and having earphones I was being constantly confused where I am.
+I was spending considerable amount of subway travel time by watching MOOC videos on my phone while having earphones.
+I was being constantly confused where I am.
 This application solved my problem by showing me where I am on phone display (where I was looking anyway).

 ## Features

-First proof-of-concept was created by riding through Prague Metro with few phones to capture cell information for all operators.
+First proof-of-concept was created by riding through Prague Metro with few phones in a pocket to capture cell information for all operators.
 From that time application evolved, features include:

  * **Three types of on-display notification** - Notification area, toasts and overlay (most useful for watching